Atte-Oskari-Rasanen/COL1A1_quantification/Readme.md

 bash ImageQuantification
 ```

 When the script is run on the terminal, the script asks for the path to the original_images folder, patch size along with the path to the model that will be used for segmenting the images.
+The patch size refers to the size of the pathces into which
+the imported image is cut into.
+This must correspond to the patch size with which the model was trained with.
 An example output when the script is run and example input:
 ```
 1. Input directory: